riya2498/riya2498/README.md

 ### 🎓 Education

-🎓 MS in Information Systems, Northeastern University
+ Master of Science in Information Systems, Northeastern University
-🎓 BE in Computer Science, University of Pune
+ Bachelor of Engineering in Computer Science, University of Pune

 ---